layzyidiot/e-sw/checkpoints.md

 # Actual usage

-<b>Alright lets explain 1 thing, Checkpoints can crash your game.
-Yes thats right folks!
-They can <i>if</i> you do it wrong just <i>if</i> you do them wrong.</b>
+<b>Alright lets explain 1 thing, Checkpoints can crash your game.</b>

 *But you may be wondering why?*

-Well thats due to you having a checkpoint which contains a room/gameobject that has another checkpoint under it!
-So in the end, It is your fault! <b>sowwy for hwurting uou fweelings :(</b>
+Well thats due to you having a checkpoint which contains a room/gameobject that has another checkpoint under it.

 So lets firstly drag Checkpoint_0 into our scene and we can see some fields, Mainly `Rooms` and `Rooms to Inherit` , but what does this all mean?
 Well basically, `Rooms` is what gets saved when the scene is loaded, This isnt usually recommended but its there.